dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         // The following members are exposed on the floating-point types as constants today
         // This may be of concern when implementing the interface

+        // TODO: We may want to expose constants related to the subnormal and finite boundaries

         static abstract TSelf Epsilon { get; }